MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Mailbox.md

 - UpdateFolderPermissions (cloud-based service only)

+- UpdateCalendarDelegation (cloud-based service only)

-By default, the Update, Move, MoveToDeletedItems, SoftDelete, HardDelete, FolderBind, SendAs, SendOnBehalf, Create, and UpdateFolderPermissions actions performed by administrators are logged.
+By default, the Update, Move, MoveToDeletedItems, SoftDelete, HardDelete, FolderBind, SendAs, SendOnBehalf, Create, UpdateFolderPermissions, and UpdateCalendarDelegation actions performed by administrators are logged.

 To enter multiple values and overwrite any existing entries, use the following syntax: \<value1\>,\<value2\>,...\<valueN\>.
 If the values contain spaces or otherwise require quotation marks, you need to use the following syntax: "\<value1\>","\<value2\>",..."\<valueN\">.